SaraSaadoun/machine-learning-projects/README.md

 - **Random Forest**: `RandomForestClassifier()`
 - **Naive Bayes**: `GaussianNB()`
 - **K-Nearest Neighbors (KNN)**: `KNeighborsClassifier()`
--
-Using the **F1-score** for evaluation, we cannot rely on accuracy as a metric due to the **data imbalance problem** in the dataset.
+- Using the **F1-score** for evaluation, we cannot rely on accuracy as a metric due to the **data imbalance problem** in the dataset.
 The F1-score provides a better measure of a model's performance, particularly in imbalanced situations, as it considers both precision and recall—the harmonic mean of these two metrics.
 We identify the best **4** models and perform **hyperparameter tuning** on `XGBoost`, `Random Forest`, and `Decision Tree` using Grid Search.
 We also visualize feature importances to gain insights and save predictions for submission to the **Kaggle competition**. 🏆

-### 🚨 What is Data Leakage and How is it avoided in This Project?
-This project addresses the issue of **data leakage**, which occurs when the model has access to information during training that it wouldn’t have in a real-world scenario.

-### How We Handle Data Leakage
-1. **Data Splitting**: We split the dataset into training and validation sets before any preprocessing.
-2. **Imputation and Feature Engineering**: We apply these techniques only on the training data, using the same transformations on the validation/test data without accessing target information.

-By following this workflow, we safeguard against data leakage and ensure valid performance metrics. 🔒

 ---